Skip to main content

 CN Tower

-At 553 m, the CN Tower anchors Toronto's skyline and offers a glass floor walkway and the EdgeWalk (an outdoor hands-free circumnavigation) — at a minimum, take the elevator up once to grasp the city's lake-to-suburbs scale.
+At 553 m, the CN Tower anchors Toronto's skyline.
+Glass floor walkway and the EdgeWalk (an outdoor hands-free circumnavigation).
+At a minimum, take the elevator up once to grasp the city's lake-to-suburbs scale.

 Art museum